 It’s that time again.
-We’re excited to announce another great release of PST Flight Deck!
+We’re excited to announce another great release of our PST migration solution, PST Flight Deck!
 Version 6.2 has some great enhancements.
 As always, there are too many to cover in one post, however I will include three of the “greatest” hits here.

 In the 6.0 release we introduced profile-based migration options.
 This allows us to give different users different migration experiences.
 This enhancement allowed us to split PST files between the Primary Mailbox and the Archive Mailbox on import.

 This feature is very helpful for laptop users that are used to having offline access to some of their PST content.
 Depending on the user’s cache policy, the items in the Primary Mailbox can be cached back to the workstation, allowing for the offline access.

 With version 6.2, this split can happen based on whether the PST file is connected/disconnected in Outlook or it can be done by date.
 This gives even more options for users that need offline access!

 From time to time, when processing PST files, there are items that cannot be ingested into Office 365.
 Commonly, this is because the item exceeds the mailbox item size policy, or the message header has corruption in it.
 These items are rejected by the Exchange Online service.
 Before the 6.2 release, these items would sit on the Flight Deck server for administrative action.

 The ‘Leftovers’ feature will take these failed items and put them into the users OneDrive location or their home directory as a MSG file!
 This ensures the user gets all of their data and prevents an additional administrative step.

 You can also use filters (based on message meta data) to have content filtered and placed into the leftover workflow.